viamrobotics/docs/docs/registry/_index.md

 You can integrate modules into any Viam-powered machine.

 Be aware that unlike natively supported models, modular resources are not documented on the Viam Documentation.
-Documentation for each modular resource is available on its GitHub page, which is linked from the models' page on [the registry](https://app.viam.com/registry).
+Documentation for each modular resource is available on its GitHub page, which is linked from the models' page on [the registry](https://app.viam.com/registry) or by clicking on the model name in the above search.

 ## Use modules